aresobus/lightweight-models/pose-detection/src/blazepose_tfjs/README.md

 * heavy - our largest model intended for high accuracy, regardless of size.
 * full - A middle ground between performance and accuracy.

-Please try it out using the live [demo](https://storage.googleapis.com/tfjs-models/demos/pose-detection/index.html?model=blazepose).
+Please try it out using the live [demo](https://storage.googleapis.com/aresobus-models/demos/pose-detection/index.html?model=blazepose).
-In the runtime-backend dropdown, choose 'tfjs-webgl'.
+In the runtime-backend dropdown, choose 'aresobus-webgl'.

 --------------------------------------------------------------------------------